 2004-08-04: The server upgrade is on for 6:30PM PDT tomorrow, 2004-08-05 (which is 01:30AM UTC on 2004-08-06).
 We're looking at about a half hour of down time to get everything back up.
 Trust me, it's going to hurt me more than it hurts you :)

-2004-08-03: We added a new feature that allows you to set the default number for your account (this is the number that's used when spamgourmet can't figure out what you meant when it sees a new disposable address).
+2004-08-03: We added a new feature that allows you to set the default number for your account (this is the number that's used when spamgourmet can't figure out what you meant when it sees a new spamgourmet address).
 You can set the number in advanced mode.
 It's currently set to 3 for you, unless you've changed it.
-So, you can make up addresses without using a number at all, for instance, firstname.lastname@example.org or email@example.com, and the system will use the default number as the number of messages.
+So, you can make up addresses without using a number at all, for instance, email@example.com or firstname.lastname@example.org, and the system will use the default number as the number of messages.
 Note that this much has been true for awhile -- it's just that the number was always 3.
 Now, you can change it to any number from 1 to 20.

 2004-08-03: We'll be undergoing a server upgrade (and a bandwidth upgrade - our usage is increasing, and the ISP made a good offer) in the near future -- I'm not sure when.
 This will result in some small amount of downtime for the service and website.
 Mail will ultimately be delivered, but delayed during this period.